 “As the company grew, it became increasingly difficult to control and report on the amount of hours that were being booked to projects.”

 “Synergist gives us the visibility of projects that we need.
 It gives us efficiencies.
 It reduces costs on jobs.
 And it gives us control.”

 5. The reassurance that control brings

-Gary Winder, Managing Director of environmental consultancy REC, told us:
+A UK environmental consultancy told us:

 “Managers can delegate and see that everything’s reassuringly under control, and it helps them see their area as a business, making their priorities and decisions clearer.”